 Course Learning outcomes Program Learning outcome Knowledge 1.
-Identify risk types, analyze risk sources and approaches to tackle risks in a supply chain with the support of several risk managment frameworks (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability (j) a knowledge of contemporary issues Skill 2.
-Apply business and management knowledge to qualify risk impacts in a supply chain 3.
-Apply statistics and stochastic process to quantify the impacts of risks to business and to supply chain. (c) an ability to design a system, component, or process to meet desired needs within realistic constraints (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context Attitude 4.
-Work in a team to address real risk- related projects (c) an ability to design a system, component, or process to meet desired needs within realistic constraints (i) a recognition of the need for, and an ability to engage in life-long learning
+Identify risk types, analyze risk sources and approaches to tackle risks in a supply chain with the support of several risk management frameworks (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability (j) a knowledge of contemporary issues Skill 2.
+Apply business and management knowledge to qualify risk impacts in a supply chain (c) an ability to design a system, component, or process to meet desired needs within realistic constraints 3.
+Apply statistics and stochastic processes to quantify the impacts of risks to business and to the supply chain. (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context Attitude 4.
+Work in a team to address real risk- related projects (c) an ability to design a system, component, or process to meet desired needs within realistic constraints(i) a recognition of the need for, and an ability to engage in life-long learning